Marker Logo

 This area was a Southern Pacific Railroad freight yard, and River Station, nicknamed “The Cornfield”.
 In 1971 it was designated Los Angeles Historic-Cultural Monument No. 82.

 Regarding Zanja Madre.
 Zanja Madre is Spanish for Mother Ditch.
 It was the original earthen-walled ditch that carried water from the nearby Los Angeles River to the plaza of El Pueblo de Los Angeles.
 The Spanish-Colonial settlers and local Native Americans constructed it beginning in 1791.
-During the 1800s the system of earthen ditches grew to nearly 50 miles in length, later being enclosed in brick to improve sanitation and
+During the 1800s the system of earthen ditches grew to nearly 50 miles in length, later being

 Zanja Madre Marker image.
 Click for full size.

-Photographed By Craig Baker, April 1, 2023
+Photographed by Craig Baker, April 1, 2023

 2. Zanja Madre Marker